kevindavus/website-code/pages/portfolio/index.md

 ### Tic Tac Toe

 Have some time to kill and a friend close by?
-Waste time with this classic (single player mode coming soon)
+Waste time with this classic made in react
 <p align="center">
 <a href="http://codepen.io/osfan501/pen/mWJraP"> <img src="http://i.imgur.com/ETEh4k5.png" style="border-radius: 20px"/></a>
 </p>